Singularities of the moduli space of level curves

 \paragraph{\textbf{Structure of the paper.}} In Section \ref{sect:level3} we introduce moduli of smooth level curves, their compactification, the relevant combinatorics and the boundary locus of the compactified moduli space.
 In Section \ref{sect:sing} we study the local structure of the moduli space, we develop the suitable machinery for the computation of the ghost automorphism group and we deduce the theorem stated above.

 \paragraph{\textbf{Acknowledgements.}} We are grateful to Roland Bacher for several illuminating conversations that put on the right track the computation of the group of ghost automorphisms in the case where $\ell$ is composite.
 We thank Dimitri Zvonkine for several useful comments and explanations.
 The first author wishes to thank the Mathematics Department of the Humboldt Universit\"at zu Berlin where this work started.
+Finally, we are extremely grateful to the anonymous referee for his careful reading and for his precious comments.